indiana-university/rivet-docs/content/components/information/integrating.md

 ---
-title: Rivet is framework agnostic
+title: Integrating Rivet
-description: Rivet is not tied to any specific frontend Javascript framework.
-It comes with vanilla Javascript for opening modals, closing alerts, opening dropdowns, and toggling the drawer, but this vanilla Javascript can be built in a frontend Javascript framework of your choosing.
+description: Rivet can be integrated with any frontend Javascript framework, including React, Angular and VueJS.
 ---

-## Framework agnostic
-There are a few different frontend Javascript frameworks being used at IU including:

- - **React**
- - Angular
- - VueJS
+## Frontend Javascript frameworks

+Rivet comes with a vanilla Javascript file to handle opening/closing modals, closing alerts, opening drop-down menus and toggling the drawer.
+If you are using a frontend Javascript framework in your project, you may need to remove this vanilla Javascript file and rewrite your own Javascript to fit your framework's needs.
-This tutorial will look at the **Alert** component and how to include it into your frontend Javascript framework.
-We will frame the tutorial around **React** but the same rules can be applied to Angular and VueJS.
+This tutorial will look at the **Alert** component and how it's managed in Rivet and how to rewrite the Javascript for your framework.
+We will frame the tutorial around the **React** framework but the same rules can be applied to Angular and VueJS.

+*NOTE: Rivet's Javascript uses DOM selectors to manipulate elements, where frameworks like React will manage state within components and output a virtual DOM.
+These are two very different approaches for handling state, but the goal we are trying to accomplish remains the same, adding a class or removing an element from the DOM, for example.*

 ### Alert